Wisconsin cranberry crop projected to rise this year

 There will be more cranberries available for Thanksgiving tables and to export to countries around the world thanks again to Wisconsin growers.

-The U.S. Cranberry Marketing Committee said Tuesday that Wisconsin’s cranberry farmers are expecting to harvest 4.97 million barrels of cranberries this season, a slight increase over the 4.84 million barrels produced in 2022 but far off from the record year of 2013 when 6 million barels of cranberries were harvested.
+The U.S. Cranberry Marketing Committee said Tuesday that Wisconsin’s cranberry farmers are expecting to harvest 4.97 million barrels of cranberries this season, a slight increase over the 4.84 million barrels produced in 2022 but far off the record year of 2013, when 6 million barrels of cranberries were harvested.

-And if projections hold, Wisconsin will remain the largest cranberry producer in the world by harvesting 60% of the cranberry crop in the U.S.
+And if projections hold, Wisconsin will remain the largest cranberry producer in the world by harvesting 60% of the cranberry crop in the United States.

 From September 2021 to August 2022, the CMC reported that 53% of U.S. cranberry production volume was exported to countries that include Columbia, the United Kingdom, European Union, China, Mexico and South Korea.